hukenovs/MinesweeperFPGA/README.md

 # FPGA
-There is a Minesweeper on FPGA Implementation
+There is a Minesweeper implementation based on FPGA

 **Device**: DEVKIT on Spartan3E (XC3S500E-4PQ208C)
 	http://www.sz-21eda.com/